ICRAR/libprofit/docs/new_profile.rst

 .. contents::

-In this section we explain
+This section explains
-the steps required to add a new profile to libprofit.
+the steps required to add a new profile to *libprofit*.

 A profile needs three parts to be complete: